Connect With Us

 Mortgage points are fees paid at closing to lower your interest rate.
 One point costs 1% of your loan amount and typically reduces your rate by 0.25%.
 This strategy works best if you plan to stay in the home long-term.

 Learn more in our guide on how to calculate discount points on a mortgage.
+Use our discount points calculator to see if buying points makes financial sense for you.

 For example, on a $400,000 loan, one point ($4,000) might lower your rate from 6.5% to 6.25%, reducing your monthly payment by about $60.
 It would take roughly 67 months (over 5.5 years) to recoup that cost.
 If you plan to stay longer, buying points makes financial sense.
 If not, skip them and invest the cash elsewhere.